openvinotoolkit/openvino/docs/notebooks/hugging-face-hub-with-output.rst

                             ['conceptual_captions','laion/220k-GPT4Vision-
                             captions-from-LIVIS','laion/filtered-wit'] for
                             diffusion models.
+      --all-layers          Whether embeddings and last MatMul layers should be compressed to INT4.
+If not provided an weight compression is applied, they are compressed to INT8.
       --disable-stateful    Disable stateful converted models, stateless models will be generated instead.
 Stateful models are produced by default when this key is not used.
 In